4/29/2020

 Ben

-Oh, hey.
-Welcome back.
+Hello again.
 Yeah, thank you.
 I think Sean actually answered my original question, so I don't think there's much more to add.
-But since I'm back here, just a quick follow-up on, I guess, Terry's comments and your comments on the Eurodollar franchise on the floor trading, rather.
+But since I'm back here Just a quick follow-up on, I guess, Terry's comments and your comments on the Eurodollar franchise or the floor trading, rather.
 You made it almost seem like closing the floor hasn't had an impact because the percentage between futures and options has remained stable.
 And I guess I would challenge that to some degree and say, well, just because the percentage is unchanged doesn't mean the pie hasn't shrunk, right?
-So maybe Sean or somebody else can flush out a little bit what you've seen actually in terms of trading strategies, how people have behaved, et cetera.
-And then related to that, considering that the, you know, I think the trading on the floor is much lower economics than trading electronically, wondering to what degree you're already exploring, like, hey, has this market shifted enough where maybe we don't really need the floor as much anymore as we needed, and there could be substantial cost savings maybe in the future if we never reopen again.
+So maybe Sean or somebody else can flush out a little bit what you've seen actually in terms of trading strategies, how people have behaved, etc., And then related to that, considering that I think the trading on the floor is much lower economics than trading electronically, wondering to what degree you're already exploring, like, hey, has this market shifted enough where maybe we don't really need the floor as much anymore as we needed, and there could be a substantial cost savings maybe in the future if we never reopen again.
 So maybe any sort of color on the cost of the floor would be helpful as well.
 Thank you.

 speaker

 Okay, so thanks, Alex.
-And I'm going to let Sean take the first part as it relates to potential different strategies associated with floor versus screen, if there is any, if there are any differences that he's seeing.
+And I'm going to let Sean take the first part as it relates to potential different strategies associated with floor versus screen, if there are any differences that he's seen.
 I gave you percentages of, you know, apples to apples.
 Your point about the pie could be valid.
 I'm not saying it's not.
-And then I will comment more about where we're at as far as our objectives as it relates to the trading floor.
+And then I will comment more about where we're at as far as our as it relates to the trading floor.
 So let me go first to Sean to talk about that.

 speaker